 Back in August I flew through BWI and saw this at a place called the Pepper Palace.
 I saw it had Carolina reaper as an ingredient (the hottest pepper in the world) and was intrigued.
 Did a little research and discovered it’s 6 million scoville, the hottest hot sauce in the world that isn’t just pure extract.
-It’s 1,200 times hotter than a jalapeno, 30 times hotter than a habanero.
+It’s 1,200 times hotter than a jalapeno, 40 times hotter than a habanero, 4 times hotter than a reaper.
 I love hot sauce (I go through multiple bottles a month) so I couldn’t resist, when I flew through BWI again on Monday I grabbed a bottle.

 I didn’t open it until today because I wanted to wait for the weekend when I would have adequate “recovery time.”
 Just in case.
 There’s a “The End” challenge, which is to take a drop straight.
 I’m dumb, so I went for it.

 The first thing I noticed was the flavor.
 The sauce has flavor and it’s good!
 It tastes like chipotle peppers, and the flavor is strong.
 This is a trap.
 While you’re focusing on the flavor the sauce is turning the dial on your mouth to broil and dumping thermite on your tongue.
 Next thing I knew I was doing my best “Terry Crews Old Spice” impression.
 Fire.
 Everything on fire.
 This was just the sauce’s opening act.

 As the heat finally began to dissipate in my mouth I noticed there was a strange warm feeling slowly crawling down my throat.
 I’ve had a lot of hot sauces, but I’ve never felt this before.
 It wasn’t unbearable, but it was uncomfortable, and persistent, slowly descending through my chest over the course of minutes.
 Then it dropped into my stomach.